 CPALMS coordinated the development of common definitions using Dr. Norman Webb's model for Depth of Knowledge.
 Common definitions were developed for the forllowing subjects: English/language arts (reading and writing), mathematics, science, social studies, and health education.
-These definitions served as the cornerstone for the rating of the Common Core State Standards (CCSS) that are avilable on CPALMS.
+These definitions served as the cornerstone for the rating of the math and ELA standards that are avilable on CPALMS.

 Click here to download the definitions (PDF)

-CPALMS hosted a workshop in July of 2012 to determine the content complexity ratings for the CCSS.
+CPALMS hosted a workshop in July of 2012 to determine the content complexity ratings for the math and ELA standards.
 A team of curriculum developers, researchers, subject area experts, and teachers from around the state were involved in this event.
 Professional development was provided to all participants by a team of leading cognitive complexity experts including Dr. Norman Webb.
 The rating for each standard can be found on the standard pages or anywhere the standards are shown with CPALMS and iCPALMS.